 FULL RESEARCH PAPERS that align with the conference topics will undergo a double-blinded peer review process.
 Accepted papers will be published in the conference proceedings and can be published for inclusion in a special issue of Forensic Science International: Digital Investigation (Elsevier).

-PRESENTATIONS & DEMOS require a brief proposal (~500 words; not a full paper) and undergo a light review process to identify content of high interest to DFRWS attendees and to screen out sales-oriented material.
+PRACTITIONER PRESENTATIONS & DEMOS require a brief proposal (~500 words; not a full paper) and undergo a light review process to identify content of high interest to DFRWS attendees and to screen out sales-oriented material.
+Presentations are especially meant for practitioners to share their work.
 Accepted proposals will be allocated a ~15-minute presentation slot during the conference.

 Poster Specifications & Print Guidelines